koukibadr/Elegant-Notification/README.md

   ///
   late Widget? icon;

-  ///The size of the icon, by default it's 40px
+  ///The size of the icon, by default it's 20px
   ///
-  late double iconSize;
+  final double iconSize;

   ///The type of the animation set on the notification
   ///possible values